-The 361 is capable of providing boiler protection from cold mixing system return water temperatures.
-If the boiler sensor temperature is cooler than the BOIL MIN setting while the boiler is firing, the 361 reduces the output to the variable speed injection pump.
-This limits the amount of cool return water to the boiler, and allows the boiler temperature to recover.
+The 360 is capable of providing boiler protection from cold mixing system return water temperatures.
+If the boiler sensor temperature is cooler than the BOIL MIN setting while the boiler is firing, the 360 reduces the output to the mixing valve.
+This limits the amount of cool return water to the boiler and allows the boiler temperature to recover.
 This feature can only be used if a boiler sensor is installed.

-EXERCISING =
+EXERCISING •

-The 361 has a built-in exercising function.
-If a pump has not been operated at least once every 3 days, the control turns on the output for 10 seconds.
-This minimizes the possibility of a pump seizing during a long period of inactivity.
+The 360 has a built-in exercising function.
+If the system pump or valve has not been operated at least once every 3 days, the control turns on the output for a minimum of 10 seconds.
+This minimizes the possibility of a pump or valve seizing during a long period of inactivity.
+The 360 ensures that the mixing valve operates over its entire range at least once each exercising period.
 While the control is exercising, the Test LED flashes.

-Note: The exercising function does not work if power to the control or pumps is disconnected.
+Note: The exercising function does not work if power to the control, pump, or valve is disconnected.

-SETBACK (UNOCCUPIED) -
+SETBACK (UNOCCUPIED) =

-To provide greater energy savings, the 361 has a setback capability.
+To provide greater energy savings, the 360 has a setback capability.
 With setback, the supply water temperature in the system is reduced when the building is unoccupied.
 By reducing the supply water temperature, air temperature in the space may be reduced even when thermostat(s) are not turned down.
-Any time the UnO Sw (11) and the Com (12) terminals are shorted together, the control operates in the unoccupied (Night) mode.
+Any time the UnO Sw (12) and the Com (13) terminals are shorted together, the control operates in the unoccupied (Night) mode.
 When in the unoccupied (Night) mode, the UNOCC segment is displayed in the LCD.
-The 361 adjusts the supply water temperature based on the UNOCC settings made in the control.
+The 360 adjusts the supply water temperature based on the UNOCC settings made in the control.
 This feature has no effect when the control is used as a setpoint control.